mkieblesz/local-workspace/README.md

     * dockerfiles for all services only to be built and used locally
     * updated makefile structure, more or less following `https://github.com/getsentry/sentry/blob/master/Makefile`
-    * added fixtures necessary with initial user and landing pages in cms
+    * added fixtures necessary to explore services with authenticated user and cms pages

-4. Directory structure for uktrade workspace assumed by this repo.
+3. Directory structure for uktrade workspace assumed by this repo.

     ```text
         uktrade                         # workspace folder containing all repos from github.com/uktrade